brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 ### Arrays

 Arrays order items sequentially with an index.
 Arrays are probably the simplest and the most widely used data structure because the are fast and take up the least amount of space.
 They also have the least amount of rules.
 Array methods have different time complexities, called Big-Order or Big-O notations. \_O(1) is constant time, meaning the time does not change with the data input.
 The \_O(n) is linear time, meaning time changes or goes up the more operations that need to be performed. \_O(1) can end up as \_O(n) in languages like JavaScript if it needs to allocate more memory for the array.
 There is also, Big-Omega or Big-&Omega; notation that give the best possible time for your program.
+If a program has the same time complexity in Big-O and in Big-&Omega;, then you can use &theta; as shorthand for both combined.

 ```javascript
 const strings = ["a", "b", "c", "d"];